smb78998/p_fm_qr-code/README.md

 ### What I learned

-This is the one of first "website" project I have attempted, after complete a couple of FreeCodeCamp courses.
+This is the one of first "website" projects I have attempted, after completing a couple of FreeCodeCamp courses.
 And even thought it's an easier project, it has allowed for be to review the basics of HTML and CSS.

 ### Continued development

 In future projects, I will be focusing on learning more about website layout.
 More specifically, I would like to gain more familiarity with flex box.

 ### Useful resources

 - [Flexbox Froggy](https://flexboxfroggy.com/) - This is am amazing website/game which helped me gain a better understaing of flex box.
 - [Free Code Camp: Flex box](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-css-flexbox-by-building-a-photo-gallery) - I first learning of flex box through the "Responsive Web Design" course at Free Code Camp.
--[Learn Flexbox CSS in 8 minutes](https://www.youtube.com/watch?v=phWxA89Dy94&t=170s) - Quick and consise video with great visualization of Flexbox.
+- [Learn Flexbox CSS in 8 minutes](https://www.youtube.com/watch?v=phWxA89Dy94&t=170s) - Quick and consise video with great visualization of Flexbox.

 ## Author